5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_and_Memory_Controller_(SSDT-SBUS-MCHC)/README.md

 ![sbus_present](https://user-images.githubusercontent.com/76865553/140615883-3c8af435-b09a-4a3e-9746-28f8a05c9e37.png)

-## Editorial Note
-Additional background information about `AppleSMBus` as well as the GREP command for testing the functionality of the SMBUs Driver were taken from Dortania's Post-Install Guide for OpenCore, since the original README by DalianSky was lacking in this regard.
-The official SSDT sample included in the OpenCore package combines SSDT-SMBUS and SSDT-MCHC into one file (`SSDT-SBUS-MCHC.aml`), so I suggest you use this instead.
+[^1]: Additional information about `AppleSMBus` as well as the `GREP` command for testing  were taken from Dortania's Post-Install Guide, since the original Guide by DalianSky was lacking in this regard.
+The SSDT sample included in the OpenCore package combines `SSDT-SBUS/SMBUS` and `SSDT-MCHC` into one file (`SSDT-SBUS-MCHC.aml`), so I suggest you use this instead.